-At present there are fifteen pianists in the School.
+At present there are fourteen pianists in the School.
 They all receive two hours of tuition per week from their principal teacher, as well as participating in a class lesson and receiving a further hour from the assistant teacher.

 In addition, all the string players receive one lesson per week from one of two supporting studies piano teachers.